|Only as Good as Your FIRST Response|

 Your first response shapes the audience’s image of you for the rest of the interview or speaking opportunity.
 Come out of the gate with an unimpressive answer delivered with low energy and passion and it drastically affects your credibility with the audience for the remainder of your appearance.
 And the rest of the panel just became FAR MORE credible because of your ill-prepared or ill-advised response.

 |How YOU Use the Mic Changes How Others Must Deliver|

 Conversely, if you open any interview or discussion with a bang and deliver a first answer that’s well thought out, well-prepared … and delivered with passion and conviction…. you’ve immediately stated your case as deserving of the stage and the spotlight.
 Think of the most important thing you want to say and deliver it early and with authority!

 So, it doesn’t matter if it’s an interview, or a moderated panel, or a Q&A format.
 Make sure you remember the importance of a first impression and deliver something that sticks!

-Thanks as always for following this blog… and building the audience month by month by sharing with others.
-I welcome your thoughts and appreciate the comments … here and on Twitter.
-You can follow me @KraigKann
+Thanks as always for reading this blog and sharing with others.
+I always welcome your comments … here or directly on Twitter @KraigKann